translatettip/TTIP/fr/doc16.md

 (digital content instead of digital products) and to exclude audio-visual services from this provision.
 Positive discussions also took place on the EU proposals on e-trust services and e-authentication and on the prohibition of prior authorization requirements for online services.

-1.4.
+#### 1.4.
 Rules of Origin

-Product-specific rules
+**_Product-specific rules_**
 Negotiators discussed the following issues:
-(i) US proposal on 'Origin Procedures' (Section B)
+1. **US proposal on 'Origin Procedures' (Section B)**
-• The US text follows the TPP model, however
+  * The US text follows the TPP model, however
-(i), it excludes a number of elements incorporated there, e.g., the requirement for importing customs authorities to request information from the exporter/producer before denying a claim of preference, as well as some references to customs cooperation and (ii) it re-introduces the knowledge of the importers.
+    1., it excludes a number of elements incorporated there, e.g., the requirement for importing customs authorities to request information from the exporter/producer before denying a claim of preference, as well as some references to customs cooperation and
-7
-RESTREINT UE/EU RESTRICTED
+    2. it re-introduces the knowledge of the importers.
-• The US highlighted the need for a speedy verification procedure and for the importing party to decide on the originating status of the goods, the US expressed concerns on the possibility for the EU system to be subject to abuses by the exporting authority, which may be inclined to protect its exporters' interests by confirming the originating status of the goods.
+  * The US highlighted the need for a speedy verification procedure and for the importing party to decide on the originating status of the goods, the US expressed concerns on the possibility for the EU system to be subject to abuses by the exporting authority, which may be inclined to protect its exporters' interests by confirming the originating status of the goods.
-• While agreeing on the need to establish an appropriate procedure of verification, the EU insisted on the need to protect the confidential information of exporters/producers.
+  * While agreeing on the need to establish an appropriate procedure of verification, the EU insisted on the need to protect the confidential information of exporters/producers.
 In this sense, the cooperation of both Parties' authorities in case of verification would ensure the needed comfort for the operators.
 EU noted that the US system could also be subject to abuses by the importing authorities, which could refuse the preferences without having contacted the exporter/producer or the authorities of the exporting Party.
-• The US requested the EU to react to its proposal.
+  * The US requested the EU to react to its proposal.

-(ii) 'General Provisions' part (Section A)
+2. **'General Provisions' part (Section A)**
-• The texts of the 'non-conflictive provisions' of the Parties are close in substance and drafting.
+  * The texts of the 'non-conflictive provisions' of the Parties are close in substance and drafting.
 The US seemed to be open to considering the EU's compromise texts proposal.
-• Specific discussions took place on the concrete functioning of the US proposal on 'requirement for originating status' and 'cumulation'.
+  * Specific discussions took place on the concrete functioning of the US proposal on 'requirement for originating status' and 'cumulation'.
 The US confirmed that its proposal is that the products are originating 'in TTIP' (common origin) and that materials and also all types of processes may be cumulated by the Parties (full cumulation).
-• The EU formulated a list of concrete questions on the functioning of several US provisions (meaning of 'produced entirely in the territory of the Parties', definition of 'territory of US' in relation with the territorial seas/EEZ, etc.) and requested the US to come back with detailed explanations.
+ * The EU formulated a list of concrete questions on the functioning of several US provisions (meaning of 'produced entirely in the territory of the Parties', definition of 'territory of US' in relation with the territorial seas/EEZ, etc.) and requested the US to come back with detailed explanations.
-• The US agreed on EU/US consolidated text containing the initial positions of the Parties for the reading room, subject to final legal confirmation.
+  * The US agreed on EU/US consolidated text containing the initial positions of the Parties for the reading room, subject to final legal confirmation.

-(iii) Product Specific Rules (PSR)
+3. **Product Specific Rules (PSR)**
-• The US indicated its readiness to exchange proposals on agricultural products in the round of April.
+  * The US indicated its readiness to exchange proposals on agricultural products in the round of April.
-• The Parties compared in detail the respective proposals for Chapters 85 and 86.
+  * The Parties compared in detail the respective proposals for Chapters 85 and 86.
 The US approach for many products in HS Chapter 85 is to impede the import of the relevant parts, and to permit for the assembly of the imported parts to confer origin only if a certain value added is reached in the Party, as the EU does.
 The Parties noted that the positions are close for HS Chapter 86.
-• The US flagged the possibility of certain changes in the chemical sectors, i.e., to use a horizontal rule for each chapter, as the EU proposes.
+  * The US flagged the possibility of certain changes in the chemical sectors, i.e., to use a horizontal rule for each chapter, as the EU proposes.
-• The EU recalls the basics of the anti-fraud clause (in all agreements; protection of public revenues, applicable in case of systemic fraud/lack of enforcements of the rules by one Party), and clarified US concerns.
+  * The EU recalls the basics of the anti-fraud clause (in all agreements; protection of public revenues, applicable in case of systemic fraud/lack of enforcements of the rules by one Party), and clarified US concerns.
-• Both Parties agreed that the anti-fraud clause will build on the “origin procedures” (certification/verification of origin) once established.
+  * Both Parties agreed that the anti-fraud clause will build on the “origin procedures” (certification/verification of origin) once established.
-• Both Parties agreed that there is no divergence in the objective of fighting against fraud, and that accordingly, we must introduce relevant provisions.
+  * Both Parties agreed that there is no divergence in the objective of fighting against fraud, and that accordingly, we must introduce relevant provisions.
 The question remaining is “how”.

-8
-RESTREINT UE/EU RESTRICTED
-Textiles
+**_Textiles_**
 Discussions took place on the following issues:
-(i) The standard approaches of both Parties to product-specific rules (PSR), as well as some other elements such as tolerances, origin quota derogations and cumulation.
+1. The standard approaches of both Parties to product-specific rules (PSR), as well as some other elements such as tolerances, origin quota derogations and cumulation.
-• Detailed exchange following the comparison of the EU approach (where the productspecific rule requirements apply to all materials) and the US method (where the productspecific rule requirements apply exclusively to some materials; those which define the classification of the product).
+  * Detailed exchange following the comparison of the EU approach (where the productspecific rule requirements apply to all materials) and the US method (where the productspecific rule requirements apply exclusively to some materials; those which define the classification of the product).
 In conclusion, the US approach is more relaxed than the EU one.
-• The US raised questions on the EU-Vietnam FTA, and more precisely, on cumulation with Korea as a solution to relax the rules.
+  * The US raised questions on the EU-Vietnam FTA, and more precisely, on cumulation with Korea as a solution to relax the rules.
 Detailed questions on the functioning of EU extended cumulation followed.
-• Further details on the different functioning of 'origin quota derogations' and the 'short supply list mechanism' were highlighted.
+  * Further details on the different functioning of 'origin quota derogations' and the 'short supply list mechanism' were highlighted.
 The US considers 'origin quota derogations' products as 'non-originating' and they are therefore only partially covered by the FTA.
 Products in the short supply list are deemed originating (the list is considered part of the PSR).
 The US repeated that they will no longer pursue 'origin quota derogations' in its FTAs.
-• Specific certificates of origin issued by governmental authorities are used only for cases of 'origin quota derogations' in some regimes (AGOA) because of the procedures needed for the implementation of the quotas. ii.
-The elements of the US proposed Chapter on Textile and Clothing referring to anticircumvention and information sharing.
+  * Specific certificates of origin issued by governmental authorities are used only for cases of 'origin quota derogations' in some regimes (AGOA) because of the procedures needed for the implementation of the quotas.

+2. The elements of the US proposed Chapter on Textile and Clothing referring to anticircumvention and information sharing.
 The EU noted that:
-• some of the provisions did not seem to be relevant in an agreement between the EU and the US.
+  * some of the provisions did not seem to be relevant in an agreement between the EU and the US.
 The US agreed.
-• other provisions seemed to have an undefined scope, i.e., they were not clear on what the obligations of a Party would be in case of a request for cooperation by the other Party.
+  * other provisions seemed to have an undefined scope, i.e., they were not clear on what the obligations of a Party would be in case of a request for cooperation by the other Party.
-• potential overlapping with the CCMAA (Customs Cooperation and Mutual Assistance Agreement)
+  * potential overlapping with the CCMAA (Customs Cooperation and Mutual Assistance Agreement)
-• Confidentiality issues where not clearly addressed.
+  * Confidentiality issues where not clearly addressed.

 The US confirmed that:
-• The scope of these provisions goes beyond strictly preferential origin issues of textiles and clothing and would also cover infringements and fraud on non-preferential origin (anti-dumping, origin marking), but not on other elements such as labeling.
+  * The scope of these provisions goes beyond strictly preferential origin issues of textiles and clothing and would also cover infringements and fraud on non-preferential origin (anti-dumping, origin marking), but not on other elements such as labeling.
 The reason behind these proposed provisions is the high incidence of fraud (determined in around 50% of cases investigated).
-• US customs may provide customs cooperation following a request by a partner importing country for the verification of the preferential originating status of textile and clothing products exported from the US.
+  * US customs may provide customs cooperation following a request by a partner importing country for the verification of the preferential originating status of textile and clothing products exported from the US.
 The legal authority vis-à-vis exporters to conduct such verifications would be derived from the Free Trade Agreement, possibly